Hot Thai Kitchen

 If it's your first time, I highly recommend watching the video tutorial to ensure success.
 The cooking goes fast, so it's good to know exactly what you need to do before you turn the heat on.

-Most important tip: Cook 1 portion of noodles at a time for maximum noodle char and prevent mushy, broken noodles.
+Most important tip: Cook 1 portion at a time to prevent mushy, broken noodles, and to maximize noodle charring.
 There's a reason street vendors do it this way!
-(All of the meat can be cooked in one batch.)
+(The meat, however, can be cooked all together.)

-- Add the Chinese broccoli and toss to coat it evenly in the oil, about 10–15 seconds.
+4. Add 1 portion of the Chinese broccoli and toss to coat it evenly in the oil, about 10–15 seconds.

-- Add 1 portion of the cooked protein back in, being careful not to add any meat juices that has accumulated in the bowl, and toss briefly to mix.
+4. Add 1 portion of the cooked protein back in without adding any meat juices that has accumulated in the bowl, and toss briefly to mix.
+Plate and enjoy with white pepper and chili vinegar.

 After many years of teaching this recipe, I've noticed there are a few things that commonly trip people up.
 Read these carefully to avoid the same problem!

-- Broken noodles.
-You're likely stirring too aggressively.
-Fresh noodles are delicate, so you want to flip and toss rather than stir when possible.
+• Broken noodles.
+Assuming you're cooking 1 portion at a time as recommended, you're likely stirring too aggressively.
+Fresh noodles are very delicate, so you want to flip and toss gently, pushing noodles around from the edges rather than haphazardly stirring.
+Also avoid metal spatula as they can cut noodles more easily.

-- Mushy noodles.
-You might be crowding the pan and trapping too much moisture, which overcooks the noodles.
-In the recipe I stress that you should cook one portion at a time, this is so that you have ample space to create charring on the noodles, but it also prevents trapping too much moisture under a pile of noodles.
+• Mushy noodles.
+You might be crowding the pan and trapping too much moisture, which overcooks the noodles and/or your heat is too low.
+I stress that you should cook one portion at a time to prevent trapping too much moisture under a big pile of noodles.
 Remember these noodles are already fully cooked, so it doesn't take much additional moisture for them to become over cooked and mushy!
-You can get away with 2 portions if you have a large wok and a high BTU stove.

-- They don't taste right.
+• They don't taste right.
 Did you eyeball ingredients?
 Did you measure everything?
 Pad see ew is one of those dishes where the ratio between sauce and noodles is everything.
-So if you put too much noodles, they're going to taste bland.
-If you put too little, it's going to be overly salty.
+Unlike meat-and-veggie stir fries, these noodles absorb ALL of the sauce you give them, so if there's too much, it'll be too salty, and if there's too little, it'll be bland...so measuring is crucial!

-- Noodles stuck to the pan.
+• Noodles stuck to the pan.
 Fresh rice noodles love to stick.
-Make sure your wok is well seasoned or use a nonstick pan.
+Make sure your wok or skillet is well seasoned.
+You can use a nonstick pan but those typically should not be heated over high heat so the noodles may not get a good char.

 How to Use Dry Rice Noodles Instead

-Don't follow package instructions for cooking the noodles, those can be unreliable.
-Here's what o do:
+With that caveat, I understand that in desperate times, sometimes you just gotta get some kind of pad see ew on the table.
+So if needed: Don't follow package instructions for cooking the noodles, those can be unreliable.
+Here's what to do:

 When cooking, I suggest tasting the noodles when you think they're done, and if they're still a little too firm, add a splash of water and keep cooking for another minute.